 Office of Admissions

+The MPP Program is a generalist program.
 Due to the versatility of the MPP degree, students select their own self-designed specializations, concentrations, and study tracks in a wide array of policy areas.
-Examples include but are not limited to: Budget & Public Finance, Environmental Policy & Management, International Policy, Health Policy & Management, Education Policy, Energy Policy, Housing Policy, Transportation Policy, Information Technology Policy, etc.
+Examples include but are not limited to: Budget & Public Finance, Environmental Policy & Management, International Policy, Health Policy & Management, Education Policy, Energy Policy, Housing Policy, Transportation Policy, Information Technology Policy, etc. Additional examples can be viewed below in the "Fields of Specialization/Study Tracks" section.

 Fields of Specialization/Study Tracks